All Episodes

 I love Open Line Friday.

-They get a wide, very diverse number of things that we end up discussing.
+You get a wide, very diverse number of things that we end up discussing.

-You know, I think we need to come up with a new name for hurricane season.
+You know, I think we need to come up with a new name for Hurricane Season.

-A hurricane season doesn't cut it.
+Hurricane season doesn't cut it.

-I think we need to call it terror cane season or horror cane season.
+I think we need to call it Terror Cane season or horror cane season.

 Because that's how it's being marketed.

-Terror cane or horror cane season.
+Terror Cane or Hurricane season.

-Anyway, I want to go back to this guy, Terrence, uh, who called from Boston, who was profoundly offended by the latest Lowe's commercial, which shows uh a man and his wife in there to try to talk into a sales consultant about getting some stuff.
+Anyway, I want to go back to this guy, Terrence, who called from Boston, who was profoundly offended by the latest Lowe's commercial, which shows a man and his wife in there to try to talk into a sales consultant about getting some stuff.

 I haven't seen a commercial, so I'm just repeating for memory what he told me.